Two Roads: The Art of Choosing Your Own Path

 Words that work on a wall

-Great typographic art does something subtle: it makes you read slowly.
-A phrase you have skimmed a hundred times lands differently when it is set with care and hung at eye level, in a room you spend real time in.
-The Two Roads poster is built for exactly that kind of lingering.
+Great typographic art does something quietly powerful: it makes you read slowly.
+A phrase you have skimmed a hundred times lands differently when it is set with care and hung at eye level in a room where you spend real time.
+The Two Roads poster is built for exactly that kind of lingering, inviting you to sit with words you thought you already knew and discover them again.

-It belongs in the places where decisions get made and courage gets gathered — a home office, a study, the wall above a desk where the big choices quietly happen.
-Every glance is a small reminder of the kind of person you are trying to be.
+It belongs in the places where decisions get made and courage gets gathered: a home office, a study, the wall above a desk where the big choices quietly happen.
+There, every glance becomes a small reminder of the kind of person you are trying to be, and the kind of path you have chosen to walk.
+Beautiful lettering and thoughtful composition give the words room to breathe, so the poem feels less like decoration and more like a steady, encouraging presence in the room.

 Shop the poster →